 Not knowing the constant, rash actions lead to ominous results.

 The way therefore long enduring, nearly rising beyond oneself.

-The impartial therefore whole, whole therefore natural view hidden somewhere between the extremes George and Dennis exemplify would be the Taoist path to nearly rising beyond oneself, as I see it.
-Anyway, listen carefully and ponder between the lines.
-There is a lot of subtle meat here for thoughtful minds to ponder.
+The impartial therefore whole, whole therefore natural hides out somewhere between the extremes George and Dennis exemplify.
+As chapter 69 reminds, This is called going without going.
+Grabbing without an arm.
+Casting aside without opposing.
+Listen carefully and between the lines.
+There is subtle meat here to ponder.